 Recommended electives include Anatomy, Physics, Management and a Computer Science or Computer Literacy course

 National requirements specify that prerequisite microbiology and chemistry courses be taken within seven years prior to admission.
 If it has been more than seven years, these courses must be retaken.
 Students who already hold a bachelor's degree and wish only to take the necessary courses to meet the minimum requirements for admission can apply to UT as a nondegree-seeking student through the UT Austin admissions office.
 Students attending UT solely for the purposes of taking the necessary prerequisite courses must still apply to training programs once they've completed the undergraduate coursework.

 Students who already hold a bachelor's degree, or are in the process of completing a degree, and who meet the above minimum prerequisites are advised to contact the specific training programs to which they are interested in applying.
 UT students may also want to contact the MLS advisors for more information on applying to training programs.

 This option is designed to prepare students for additional study at a University of Texas School of Allied Health Sciences at Dallas, Galveston, or Houston.
 Upon completion of requirements, the student is granted a B.S. degree in Medical Technology from the School of Allied Health Sciences, not UT Austin.
-Advising for this option is available in the Health Professions Office, PAI 5.03.

 The University of Texas at San Antonio and UT Health Science Center at San Antonio (UTHSCSA) offer an integrated program in Medical Technology.
 The Bachelor of Science degree in MLS requires at least 140.5 credit hours for graduation.
 This four-year program combines general education, basic science and clinical laboratory science courses throughout the first three years.
 UTHSCSA also offers a Master's degree in CLS and a post-baccalaureate certification program in Cytogenic Technology.
 For more information on these programs, contact: